 - (42) Rotation 9 was Person 4's first deployment.
-Person 4 was a member of the Applicant's patrol. - (43) At various times throughout rotation 9 the Applicant and his patrol commander, Person 5, made statements, in substance that they needed to "blood the rookie" (referring to Person 4). - "Blooding" refers to initiating a person in the practice of killing, or giving them the taste for killing. - (45) During the mission in relation to Whiskey 108 an Afghan male (Afghan Male 1) was detained. - (46) In the presence of the Applicant Person 5 ordered Person 4 to execute Afghan Male 1.
+Person 4 was a member of the Applicant's patrol. - (43) At various times throughout rotation 9 the Applicant and his patrol commander, Person 5, made statements, in substance that they needed to "blood the rookie" (referring to Person 4). - (44) "Blooding" refers to initiating a person in the practice of killing, or giving them the taste for killing.

+- (45) During the mission in relation to Whiskey 108 an Afghan male (Afghan Male 1) was detained. - (46) In the presence of the Applicant Person 5 ordered Person 4 to execute Afghan Male 1.
 Pursuant to that order Person 4 placed Afghan Male 1 on his knees and shot him in the back of the head.
 Person 4 was ordered to execute Afghan Male 1 so that he could be "blooded".
 The Applicant did not say or do anything to encourage Person 5 to withdraw the order or to stop Person 4 following the order.
-In these circumstances, and in the circumstances set out in particular 43 above, it may be inferred that the Applicant was complicit in and approved of the order. - (47) In the circumstances, by his conduct with respect to Afghan Male 1, the Applicant breached Common Article 3 in that he was complicit in and responsible for murder.
+In these circumstances, and in the circumstances set out in particular 43 above, it may be inferred that the Applicant was complicit in and approved of the order. - (47) In the circumstances, by his conduct with respect to Afghan Male 1, the Applicant breached Common Article 3 in that he was complicit in and responsible for murder.+ - (a) Articles 3 and 13 of the Third Geneva Convention; or - (b) Alternatively, Article 3 of the Fourth Geneva Convention. - (48) In the circumstances, by his conduct with respect to Afghan Male 1, the Applicant was complicit in and responsible for murder.

-- (a) [deleted]

-- (b) [deleted]

-- (48) In the circumstances, by his conduct with respect to Afghan Male 1, the Applicant was complicit in and responsible for murder.